Mental Health Resiliency Program

 We Can Help

 First Responders Children’s Foundation does not provide a suicide hotline.
-If anyone in your family is experiencing suicidal thoughts or an emergency please call your local emergency number 9-1-1.
-Or reach out to the National Suicide Prevention Lifeline: 1-800-273-8255 or suicidepreventionlifeline.org.
+If anyone in your family is experiencing suicidal thoughts or an emergency, please call your local emerency number 9-1-1 or reach out to the National Suicide Prevention Lifeline at 988 or 988lifeline.org.

 Frequently Asked Questions